-An athlete encounters injuries that are caused by either an acute trauma or overuse.
-The traumatic injury is violent and sudden, such as sprains, lacerations, torn ligaments, pulled muscles or broken bones by a fall.
+Traumatic injuries are often violent and sudden, such as sprains, lacerations, torn ligaments, pulled muscles or broken bones by a fall.
 Immediate professional treatment is usually required.
-The injury should be examined if there is immediate swelling, pain, inability of the injured body part to be used or severe pain that lasts for 30-40 minutes or more.
+The injury should be examined if there is immediate swelling, pain, the inability of the injured body part to be used or severe pain that lasts for 30-40 minutes or more.
 If you hear or feel a crack, tear or pop and there is persisting pain, you need to get your client professional help right away.\

-Overuse injuries may be due to biomechanical problems created by anatomical variations, such as flat or high arches.
+Overuse injuries may be due to biomechanical problems created by anatomical variations or postural dysfunction, such as flat or high arches.
 More than half of all overuse injuries are due to training errors.
-For runners, the body is stressed by each run, so daily high intensity training does not allow the body adequate time to adjust and recover.
+For runners, the body is stressed by each run, so daily high-intensity training does not allow the body adequate time to adjust and recover.
 An imbalance of heavy and light workouts can also lead to an overuse injury.

 There are several recommended self-care treatments.
 Cut your mileage back for seven to ten days.
 Do not run through the pain.
-Reevaluate your training habits.
+Reevaluate your training habits to avoid reinjury.
 If the pain is severe from the outset of your activity, stop the activity completely.
-If it subsides during the activity and does not return until a couple hours later, decrease the level of activity.
+If it subsides during the activity and does not return until a couple of hours later, decrease the level of activity.
 Consider doing some other form of aerobic exercise to maintain your cardiovascular fitness.
 Inflammation should be treated with ice after the activity and aspirin or ibuprofen throughout the day.
-Encourage healing with a whirlpool, massage or ice and heat therapy.
+Encourage healing with a whirlpool, massage, or ice heat therapy.

 Robert Bovee Certified Master PPT, RTS, ETS, FTS